 Example.
-On January 1, 2013, an exempt educational corporation, using \$288,000 of borrowed funds, purchased an office building for \$608,000.
+On January 1, 2016, an exempt educational corporation, using \$288,000 of borrowed funds, purchased an office building for \$608,000.
 The only adjustment to basis was \$29,902 for depreciation (straight line method under MACRS over the 39-year recovery period for nonresidential real property).
-The corporation (section 501(c)(3) organization) sold the building on December 31, 2014, for \$640,000.
+The corporation (section 501(c)(3) organization) sold the building on December 31, 2017, for \$640,000.
 At the date of sale, the adjusted basis of the building was \$578,098 (\$608,000 -\$29,902) and the indebtedness remained at \$288,000.
 The adjusted basis of the property on the first day of the year of disposition was \$593,037.
-The average adjusted basis is \$585,568 ((\$593,037 + $578,098 \div 2$).
+The average adjusted basis is \$585,568 ((\$593,037 + \$578,098) ÷ 2).
 The debt/basis percentage is 49% (\$288,000 ÷ \$585,568).

-The taxable gain is \$30,332 (49% \times (\$640,000 - \$578,098)).
+The taxable gain is 30,332 (49% × (640,000 - 5578,098)).
 This is a long-term capital gain.
 A corporation should enter the gain on Schedule D (Form 1120) Part II, line 6.
 A trust should enter the gain on Schedule D (Form 1041), if applicable.
-In either scenario (a corporation or a trust), the educational organization must attach a statement to Form 990-T, in addition to the Schedule D attachment, showing how the gain was figured along the lines described in this example, if the details were not provided with the Schedule D attachment(s).
+In either scenario (a corporation or a trust), the educational organization must attach a statement to Form 990-T, in addition to the Schedule D attachment, showing how the gain was figured along the lines described in this example, if the details weren't provided with the Schedule D attachment(s).

 Disposition of property received from taxable subsidiary and used in unrelated business.
 A taxable 80%-owned subsidiary corporation of one or more tax-exempt entities is generally subject to tax on a distribution in liquidation of its assets to its exempt parent (or parents).
 See section 337.
-The assets are treated as if sold at fair market value.
+The assets are treated as if sold at FMV.

-"Tax-exempt entities" for this purpose include organizations described in sections 501(a), 529, and 115, charitable remainder trusts, U.S. and foreign governments.
-Indian tribal governments. international organizations, and similar non-taxable organizations.
+"Tax-exempt entities" for this purpose include organizations described in sections 501(a), 529, and 115, charitable remainder trusts, U.S. and foreign governments; Indian tribal governments; international organizations; and similar non-taxable organizations.

-A taxable corporation that transfers substantially all of its assets to a tax-exempt entity in a transaction that otherwise qualifies for nonrecognition treatment must recognize gain on the transaction as if it sold the assets at fair market value.
-However, such a transfer is not taxable if it qualifies as a like-kind exchange under section 1031 or an involuntary conversion under section 1033.
+A taxable corporation that transfers substantially all of its assets to a tax-exempt entity in a transaction that otherwise qualifies for nonrecognition treatment must recognize gain on the transaction as if it sold the assets at FMV.
+However, such a transfer isn't taxable if it qualifies as a like-kind exchange under section 1031 or an involuntary conversion under section 1033.
 In such a case the built-in appreciation is preserved in the replacement property received in the transaction.
-A "taxable corporation" is any corporation that is not a tax-exempt entity as defined above, including S corporation.
+A "taxable corporation" is any corporation that isn't a tax-exempt entity as defined above, including an S corporation.

-A corporation that changes status from taxable to tax-exempt is treated generally as if it transferred all of its assets to a tax-exempt entity immediately before the change in status (thus subjecting it to the tax on a deemed sale for fair market value).
-This rule does not apply where the taxable corporation becomes exempt within 3 years of formation, or had previously been exempt and within several years (generally a period of 3 years) regains exemption, unless the principal purpose of the transactions is to avoid the tax on the change in status.
+A corporation that changes status from taxable to tax-exempt is treated generally as if it transferred all of its assets to a tax-exempt entity immediately before the change in status (thus subjecting it to the tax on a deemed sale for fair FMV).
+This rule doesn't apply where the taxable corporation becomes exempt within 3 years of formation, or had previously been exempt and within several years (generally a period of 3 years) regains exemption, unless the principal purpose of the transactions is to avoid the tax on the change in status.